 ‘Here, the green oak structural frame brings in natural warmth that softens the impression of the stone floor.
 The secret to success in a country scheme lies in celebrating the imperfections of these natural materials.’

-For a relaxed country bedroom, draw inspiration from global-inspired designs by blending embroidered patterns, weaves and subtle block prints on slubby linens.
+For relaxed country bedroom ideas, draw inspiration from global-inspired designs by blending embroidered patterns, weaves and subtle block prints on slubby linens.

 Choose an earthy palette of teal, terracotta and leaf green, brightened with a white or cream background.
 As a general rule, offset bold designs on cushions with smaller-scale prints on quilts and throws.

 16. Put up open shelves in the kitchen